Weldmicheal/ttm4175/a1/lab-a1.md

 ## Java Keyword Piles

 **Task A1.2:**
 Print the [cards with the Java keywords], and cut them out.
 Shuffle the cards and pile them up.
-Each of the team members draws a card from the pile and assigns them to one of the keyword groups.
+Draw cards from the pile and assign them to one of the keyword groups.
 Discuss for each keyword group what it is used for.

 [cards with the Java keywords]: https://dl.dropboxusercontent.com/u/830148/ttm4175/keyword-piles.pdf